tobiscode/disstans/docsrc/tutorials/tutorial_1.rst

     overwritten.
 If we want to keep them, we can either create the models again without giving them parameters, or create a (deep) copy of the model dictionary.

 Lastly, we want to make a timeseries object from the joint model fit for plotting purposes.
-We can do that by directly accessing the ``ALLFITS`` fit:
+We can do that by directly accessing :attr:`~disstans.models.FitCollection.allfits`:

 .. doctest::

     >>> synth_stat.add_timeseries(ts_description="Modeled",
-    ...                           timeseries=synth_stat.fits["Data"][ALLFITS],
+    ...                           timeseries=synth_stat.fits["Data"].allfits,
     ...                           override_src="model", override_data_cols=synth_ts.data_cols)

 .. note::